tanraya/playmo/README.md

 # Playmo (under development)
 This is the special kit that allows you create html5-ready Rails 3 apps quick with pre-included few useful libs in your app.

-__Currently under construction, so do not use it in production.
+__Currently under development, so do not use it in production.
 Please wait for release.__

 It includes: